berndporr/iir_fixed_point/README.md

 gen_coeff.py which generates the fixed point coefficients for our bandstop.

+## Useage

-Useage: Just the header file 'DirectFormI.h' needs to be included in your code.
+Just the header file 'DirectFormI.h' needs to be included in your code.
 There are no library files to be included.
 The constructor sets the coefficients (a_x are the feedback coefficients and b_x the feedforward ones) and tells the filter the scaling factor 2^q of the